 Whilst mini-pupillage plays no formal role in the selection of pupils for 1 Crown Office Row, Brighton, it may assist the applicant to understand the culture of Chambers, first hand, in making their application.

 Chambers offers up to 10 mini-pupillages each year.
-They will typically last 3 days, but may be longer and shorter, by agreement in certain circumstances.
+They will typically last 3 days, but may be longer or shorter (by agreement) in certain circumstances.

-The Mini-Pupillage Co-ordinator selects the candidates from the available applications according to the following criteria: (i) academic excellence; (ii) relevant experience/interests/aptitude/ability; (iii) fluency and quality of expression in application/covering letter/CV; and (iv) interest in Chambers and/or the local area and/or the area of practice areas undertaken by members of Chambers in Crown Office Row, Brighton.
+We select the candidates from the available applications according to the following criteria: (i) academic excellence; (ii) relevant experience/interests/aptitude/ability; (iii) fluency and quality of expression in application/covering letter/CV; and (iv) interest in Chambers and/or the local area and/or the areas of practice undertaken by members of 1 Crown Office Row, Brighton.

-Save in exceptional circumstances, only applicants who are undertaking, or have completed a degree, or equivalent course (eg GDL) or have equivalent work experience, qualification or training shall be considered.
+Save in exceptional circumstances, only applicants who are undertaking, or have completed a degree or equivalent course (e.g. GDL) or have equivalent work experience, qualifications or training shall be considered.

 There are no interviews.

 In recognition of the expenses involved in undertaking a mini-pupillage and with the aim of encouraging diversity, all mini-pupils can claim a grant of £75 to assist in meeting their travel expenses.